 Growing Research Interest

-Peer-reviewed publications on the topic have increased to >1,000 annually in 2018.
+Peer-reviewed publications on Intestinal Permeability have increased to >2,500 annually in 2024.

 – PubMed entries on “intestinal permeability,” 1970-2018